 India’s Debt-to-GDP Ratio

-According to the data by the International Monetary, India’s public debt is expected to increase by 17% due to increased public spending in the wake of COVID-19.
+According to the data from the International Monetary, India’s public debt is expected to increase by 17% due to increased public spending in the wake of COVID-19.

 India’s public debt-to-GDP ratio has remained stable at 70% since 1991.

 The increase in public spending is due to the loss in revenue caused by the economic lockdown of important industries in the wake of the pandemic.
-As per the IMF projections the debt-to-GDP ratio will be stabalised by 2021 before going into a decline towards the end of 2025.
+As per the IMF projections, the debt-to-GDP ratio will be stabilised by 2021 before going into a decline towards the end of 2025.
 This pattern is similar to percentage increase/decrease around the world.

 In order to support the poorer and backward sections of society, fiscal action should be taken, supported by a medium-term fiscal consolidation plan that can strengthen market confidence and reforms to further enhance India’s economic growth.

-India achieved the millenium development goal of reducing poverty by half in 2015 as compared to its 1991 numbers.
-To further progress in Sustainable Development Goals, financial stability is an important condition and for that a healthy debt-to-GDP ratio must be maintained.
+India achieved the millennium development goal of reducing poverty by half in 2015 as compared to its 1991 numbers.
+To further progress in Sustainable Development Goals, financial stability is an important condition and for that, a healthy debt-to-GDP ratio must be maintained.